SapitoSucio/froggo-guides/docs/script_commands.md

 	 GSTORAGE_STORAGE_ALREADY_OPEN - Player storage is already open.
 	 GSTORAGE_ALREADY_OPEN - Guild storage is already open.
 	 GSTORAGE_NO_GUILD - Player is not in a guild.
-	 GSTORAGE_NO_STORAGE - Guild hasn't invested in the Guild Storage Expansion skill (only if OFFICIAL_GUILD_STORAGE is enabled).
+	 GSTORAGE_NO_STORAGE - Guild hasn`t invested in the Guild Storage Expansion skill (only if OFFICIAL_GUILD_STORAGE is enabled).
 	 GSTORAGE_NO_PERMISSION - Player doesn't have permission to use the guild storage.

 ---------------------------------------